johnMcFadyen/vdc/best-practices-vdc.md

 		fig6: cluster of hub-spokes

-Introduction of multiple hubs determines an increment of cost and management effort justified only in the case of presence of high  number of spokes.
+Introduction of multiple hubs determines cost increment and management effort justified only in the case of presence of high  number of spokes.
 In the vDC the total cost of hub should be marginal compare with the cost of hub, to avoid to come back to the approach described at beginning for the paper with duplication of components in Azure.
 It is interesting to debate some interconnection cases:

-- **interconnection between hubs.** The vDC model is based on hub containing all the common services, requested to the spokes and in principle there is no benefit to interconnect hubs.
+- **interconnection between hubs.** The vDC model is based on hub containing all the common services, requested to the spokes.
+Two hub should offer the same set of services and for functional prospective, there is no effective benefit to interconnect hubs.
-- **interconnection between spokes** (belonging to the same hub or different hubs).
+- **interconnection between spokes** (residents in the same hub or different hubs).
 Inside a single spoke is possible to implement complex multi-tiers workloads.
 Multi-tier configurations can be implemented using subnets (one for every tier) in the same VNet and filtering the flows by NSGs.
 A typical example is the case where multiple application servers deployed (under the responsibility of developer team) are in a spoke while the  database is deployed in a different spoke.
 In this case it is easy interconnect the spokes to avoid transit in the hub.

 		fig.7: spoke-to-spoke